What's Old is New Again

 The road trip on coastal highways.
 Exploring the wilderness.
 Or just getting to and from work or school.
 Whatever your reason, when it comes time to buy a car, you have a lot of decisions to make, starting with choosing a new or used car.

 What’s the right fit for you?
 A new car or used?
-Both have pros and cons, but with the same low rates starting as low as 2.89%* and our online application process, it’s easy to get financing no matter which you choose.
+Both have pros and cons, but with our low rates and online application process, it’s easy to get financing no matter which you choose.

 Same easy process for new or used

 Whether you want something brand new or something that’s been around the block, you can start the process with an online car loan application through Online & Mobile Banking, and you can expect a response within 1 business day.